dgraph-io/dgraph-docs/content/dql/clients/go.md

 ## Complete Example

 This is an example from the [GoDoc](https://godoc.org/github.com/dgraph-io/dgo).
-It shows how to to create a `Node` with name `Alice`, while also creating her relationships with other nodes.
+It shows how to create a `Node` with name `Alice`, while also creating her relationships with other nodes.

 {{% notice "note" %}}
 `loc` predicate is of type `geo` and can be easily marshaled and unmarshaled into a Go struct.
 More such examples are present as part of the GoDoc.